anywhichway/trui/README.md

 <script>var {button,input,span,p} = rjs.tags;</script>
 <script src="./src/xon.js"></script>

-# trui - Tiny Reactive UI For JavaScript
+# Tiny Reactive UI For JavaScript

 If you are viewing this as a README.md, visit https://anywhichway.github.io/trui/ for a more interactive experience.